From BR Bullpen

 Mick Kelleher was a very good fielding infielder who played mostly for the Chicago Cubs in the 1970s.
 A weak bat kept him out of the starting lineup most of the time but Kelleher did manage back-to-back seasons hitting over .250 in 1978 and 1979 for the Cubs.
 Kelleher had the distinction of having 1,081 official at-bats, and never hitting a home run.
 A back injury cut short his career.

 Kelleher is one of three major leaguers to come from the University of Puget Sound, and the one who appeared in by far the most major league games.
-He was in the minors from 1969-75 and then also in 1983.
-With Las Vegas in 1983 he hit .331.
+He was in the minors from 1969 to 1975 and then also in 1983.
+With the Las Vegas Stars in 1983, he hit .331.

 Year-By-Year Minor League Managerial Record